-1. Create a Healthy Active Environment in Macon County by building Active Living Communities

-- Add more Sidewalks as roads are upgraded

-- Add Bike Trails as roads are upgraded
+- 1. Encourage creation of a Healthy Active Environment in Macon County by building Active Living Communities - Add more Sidewalks as roads are upgraded, as feasible. - Add Bike Trails as roads are upgraded, as feasible.

-- Emphasize fitness whenever possible with new construction

 2. Work with Chamber of Commerce on Worksite Wellness